-Sender Format Seperator: Default value via This is a can be a String you can freely choose.
-It divided the agents name and the display name of the channel when ever needed.
+Sender Format Seperator: Default value via This is a can be a string you can freely choose.
+It divides the agent's name and the display name of the channel whenever needed.

-Ticket Subject Forward: Default value FWD The above string will be used on the subject if you forward a mail from Zammad.
+Ticket Subject Forward: Default value FWD The above string will be used on the subject if you forward an email from Zammad.